thundercore/developers-portal/docs/get-wallet.md

  ![alt-text](assets/img/wallet/hubbit12.PNG)

- Just copy it and paste to your note or whereever you want to.
+ Just copy it and paste to your note or wherever you want to.

 5. You can contact us or Log out on the Settings page.